 With so many Marvel movies and TV shows coming, here is a look at everything you have to look forward to.

-This will include every movie and series in the MCU as well as any that other studios might release, including Sony, which holds the rights to the Spider-Man universe.
+This will include every movie and series in the MCU and any that other studios might release, including Sony, which holds the rights to the Spider-Man universe.

-Finally, this list will be constantly updated with all newly announced Marvel movies and TV shows, as well as updates to release dates, cast info, and more.
+Finally, we will constantly update this list with all newly announced Marvel movies and TV shows, as well as updates to release dates, cast info, and more.

 Make sure to bookmark this page for all the up-to-date Marvel release date information.

-Years after making her first appearance in Iron Man 2, Black Widow is getting her own movie.
+Years after appearing firstly in Iron Man 2, Black Widow is getting her own movie.

 This is much like Captain Marvel, a movie that takes place in the past.
 The exact timing seems to be right after Captain America: Civil War but before Avengers: Infinity War.